 It’s essential that your healthcare provider is involved in your weight loss journey.
 The interactions and support from them are critical to your success .
 The use of telehealth is an option to provide the necessary support you need from your provider.

 You can check in on your health and wellness with Everlywell.
-Everlywell offers telehealth to give you access to providers.
+Everlywell offers telehealth to give you access to providers, including an option for weight loss.
 We also work with a network of labs to get you access to various tests.
 Learn more about Everlywell and what is available for you.

 Lose weight without surgery: what you need to know